Please Call or Email For Reservations: 203.227.2468 | firstname.lastname@example.org

 The objective of the Bousquet family was to unite our tradition of European wine making with the ideal agricultural conditions in Mendoza.
 The result of this union are extraordinary wines that boast incredible color, delicious fruity character, good structure with ripe tannins and perfect acid balance.

 Aged in stainless steel tanks, this is 50% Chardonnay, 35% Pinot Gris, 15% Sauvignon Blanc.
-The wine offers floral notes to the rich flavors of ripe apple and baked pear, accented by buttery details.
-Hints of tropical fruit show on the snappy finish.
+Medium-bodied, with fresh acidity supported by fresh fruit and wet stone flavors.
+Shows savory accents on the finish.